Flying foxes Birds Possums Snakes Koalas

 Keeping Brush turkeys out of your garden

-- Do not feed brush turkeys
+- Do not feed brush turkeys.

-- Do not leave food scraps or pet food outside
+- Do not leave food scraps or pet food outside.

-Turkey-proof your garden:
+How to turkey-proof your garden:

 - use heavy coverings such as river rocks, coarse gravel and logs instead of mulch

-- protect areas of your garden by surrounding with plants such as Lomandra, low growing Grevillea varieties or plants with prickles.
+- protect areas of your garden by surrounding with plants such as Lomandra, low growing Grevillea varieties or plants with prickles

 - divert the turkey's attention away from your garden by building a household compost mound or using their favourite scratching material, hay or cane mulch (place in the shade and kept moist)

-- use tree guards or fencing to protect young plants
+- use tree guards or fencing to protect young plants.

 If a male builds a mound in your yard, he will persist even if you disturb it every day.
 Mound-building activity will persist during breeding season, and decrease once chicks have left the nest.